shihkster1015/Em-Kevin-Pinnacle-Studio/docs/Subtitles.md

-5\.
+4\.
 Adjust the duration of the text by **inputting** when the subtitle will enter and when the subtitle will exit.
-[] represents the beginning time.
+[ ] represents the beginning time.
 TC is the ending time.

 ![adjust time](images/adjust-time.png)

 ![w](images/warning.png) **Note**: The time format is HH:MM:SS.SS.

-6\. **Click** [OK] to save your text and exit out of the "Title Editor".
+5\. **Click** [OK] to save your text and exit out of the "Title Editor".

-7\.
+6\.
 Verify your subtitle's runtime does not run past the video's runtime.
+If it does, follow [Task 2.2 Edit Subtitle](https://shihkster1015.github.io/Em-Kevin-Pinnacle-Studio/docs/Subtitles/#task-22-edit-subtitle) to make changes to the duration of your subtitle.
 ![text past video](images/text-cant-be-past-video.png)

 ## Task 2.2 Edit Subtitle